Computer Science and Engineering (CSE)

 The Computer Science and Engineering (CSE) Department at Taylor University offers challenging, real-world courses in the following degree options.

 Computer Science students have the opportunity to choose between five concentrations, including business Information Systems, Graphics, Intelligent Systems (Artificial Intelligence), Scientific Computing, and Software Studio

-You can view more information on each of these tracks at the department Distinctives Page.
+View more information on each of these tracks.

 Our computer science/new media is an interdisciplinary major offered by the Computer Science and Engineering, Media Communication, and Art Departments.
 This degree is a hybrid of logic, communication, and the art of design.
-Choice of Bachelor of Arts (BA) or Bachelor of Science (BS) with Systems.
+You can choose between a Bachelor of Arts (BA) or Bachelor of Science (BS) with Systems.
 The BA degree prepares students in the use of digital tools in the creative arts with a Computer Science understanding.
 The BS degree with Systems adds the systems analysis component.

 Computer Engineering: BS

-This ABET Accredited Computer Engineering program is an interdisciplinary major offered jointly by the Computer Science and Engineering and Physics departments.
-The major prepares students for employment and/or graduate programs involving robotics, biomedical implants, small instrumentation, telecommunications, supervisory control and data acquisition systems, and other complex hardware-software systems.
+This ABET Accredited Computer Engineering program is an interdisciplinary major offered jointly by the Computer Science and Engineering, and Physics departments.
+The major prepares students for computer engineering jobs and/or graduate programs involving robotics, biomedical implants, small instrumentation, telecommunications, supervisory control and data acquisition systems, and other complex hardware-software systems.

 Systems Engineering: BS

-Systems engineers determine the most effective ways to combine the basic factors of supply chain--people, machines, materials, information, and energy--to make a product or provide a service.
+A systems engineer determines the most effective ways to combine the basic factors of supply chain – people, machines, materials, information, and energy – to make a product or provide a service.
 You will learn how to increase productivity by improving processes, management of people, methods of business organization, and technology.
 Systems Engineering focuses on defining customer needs and required functionality while considering the complete problem.
-More information on the degree can be found on the CSE Website.

 With 25 credit hours in computer science and systems, a student can supplement a major in another field with a minor in computer science.